celo-org/docs/docs/cel2/l2-operator-guide.md

 ## Mainnet Migration
 <details>
-<summary>Process Overview (WIP)</summary>
+<summary>Work in progress</summary>

 Celo Mainnet is still in the process of migrating to L2.
-The process will be similar to the Alfajores migration, but it may have some differences.
-Use the Alfajores migration as a reference, and stay tuned for updates on the Mainnet migration process.
+The process will be similar to the Alfajores migration, but it may include some differences.
+Use the Alfajores migration as a reference, and stay tuned for updates on the Mainnet migration process!
 </details>